U.S., Venezuela swap prisoners: Maduro ally for 10 Americans, plus fugitive contractor 'Fat Leonard'

 ------

-Tucker reported from Washington.
-Associated writers Regina Garcia Cano in Caracas, Venezuela, Michael Balsamo and Jim Mustian in New York, Julie Watson in San Diego and Matthew Lee in Washington contributed to this report.
+Tucker reported from Washington and Garcia Cano from Caracas, Venezuela.
+Associated writers Michael Balsamo and Jim Mustian in New York, Julie Watson in San Diego and Matthew Lee in Washington contributed to this report.

 Shopping Trends